n-grace-henry/MS-Thesis/README.md

 mass_correct_full.csv -> mass corrected data (only has GLU and PHE signatures).
 Has been consolidated from triplicate but duplicates and replicates have not been removed.

+all_correct_final.csv -> data that has undergone all corrections including mass correction, drift correction and correction to Nair.